galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ![Rarefaction curves](../../images/rarefaction_curves.png)

 Finally, let's use the **Summary.single** tool to generate a summary report.
-The following command will randomly subsample down to 2389 sequences, repeat this process 1000 times, and report several metrics:
+The following step will randomly subsample down to 2389 sequences, repeat this process 1000 times, and report several metrics:

 > ### {% icon hands_on %} Hands-on: Summary.single